Music

 Julia left Folkestone for New York in the early 2000s which is where she set up her company Found in Music.
 She returned to Folkestone in 2009.

 “Our company delivers music experiences and music consulting within the music industry and across many other sectors.
-We also run the Mayor of London’s ‘Busk in London’ programme, scheduling and auditioning performers for London Undeground busking licences.
+We also run the Mayor of London’s ‘Busk in London’ programme, scheduling and auditioning performers for London Underground busking licences.
 In the House of Lords, we’re running an inquiry that examines the value of music across public health, education and economic development.”

 Folkestone Live Music